mbernste/mbernste.github.io/_posts/2023-09-03-determinants.md

 Introduction
 ------------

-In the previous post, we [derived the formula](https://mbernste.github.io/posts/determinantsformula/) for the determinant by showing that the determinant is a function on matrices that generalizes our notion of geometric volume from two dimensions to arbitrarily high dimensions.
-From this discussion, it might have appeared that the determinant of a matrix _only_ describes the volume of the paralellepiped formed by the columns of that matrix.
-However, that is not the full story!
+In the previous post, we [derived the formula](https://mbernste.github.io/posts/determinantsformula/) for the determinant by showing that the determinant describes the geometric volume of the high dimensional parallelepiped formed by the columns of a matrix.
+From this discussion, it might have appeared that the determinant of a matrix _only_ describes volume, but that is not the full story!

-As with most topics, it helps to view determinants from [multiple perspectives](https://mbernste.github.io/posts/understanding_3d/).
-However, to understand determinants from multiple perspectives, we will also need to view matrices from multiple perspectives.
+As with most topics, it helps to view determinants from [multiple perspectives](https://mbernste.github.io/posts/understanding_3d/), which we will attempt to also do here.
+To understand determinants from multiple perspectives, we will also need to view matrices from multiple perspectives.
 Recall from a [previous post](https://mbernste.github.io/posts/matrices/) that there are three perpectives for viewing matrices:

 1. **Perspective 1:** As a table of values
 2. **Perspective 2:** As a list of column vectors (or row vectors)